atomicdata-dev/atomic-data-docs/src/mutations/intro.md

 - **Traceable origin**: Every state change should be traceable to an actor and a point in time.
 - **Verifiable**: Have cryptographic proof for every state change.
 - **Decentralized**: Can be used in P2P networks to send mutations from device to device.
-- **Extendible**: The methods are not fixed, and can be added by anyone.
+- **Extensible**: The methods are not fixed, and can be added by anyone.
 - **Streamable**: The state changes could be used in streaming context, e.g. a client app that reads data that changes every second.
 - **Atomic**: All the Atomic Data design goals also apply here.